MicrosoftDocs/azure-dev-docs/articles/java/quickstarts/get-started-app-chat-template.md

     azd auth login
     ```
     Copy the code from the terminal and then paste it into a browser.
 Follow the instructions to authenticate with your Azure account.
-1. Initialize the folder to use the sample project with Azure Developer CLI:
+1. Create a folder and initialize it to use the sample project with Azure Developer CLI:
     ```bash
     azd init -t azure-search-openai-java
     ```